Wedbush Brokers Cut Earnings Estimates for Zions Bancorporation NA (NASDAQ:ZION)

-In other news, VP A Scott Anderson sold 4,631 shares of Zions Bancorporation NA stock in a transaction dated Wednesday, February 12th.
-The stock was sold at an average price of $46.20, for a total value of $213,952.20.
-Following the completion of the transaction, the vice president now owns 35,847 shares of the company’s stock, valued at approximately $1,656,131.40.
-The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, EVP Steven Dan Stephens sold 8,000 shares of Zions Bancorporation NA stock in a transaction dated Tuesday, February 18th.
-The stock was sold at an average price of $45.16, for a total value of $361,280.00.
-Following the completion of the transaction, the executive vice president now directly owns 73,465 shares of the company’s stock, valued at approximately $3,317,679.40.
+In related news, VP Alan M. Forney sold 3,029 shares of the business’s stock in a transaction on Monday, January 27th.
+The shares were sold at an average price of $46.47, for a total transaction of $140,757.63.
+Following the transaction, the vice president now owns 10,379 shares in the company, valued at approximately $482,312.13.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, EVP Steven Dan Stephens sold 8,000 shares of the business’s stock in a transaction on Tuesday, February 18th.
+The shares were sold at an average price of $45.16, for a total transaction of $361,280.00.
+Following the transaction, the executive vice president now owns 73,465 shares in the company, valued at approximately $3,317,679.40.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 15,660 shares of company stock valued at $715,990.
-1.81% of the stock is owned by insiders.
+Insiders have sold a total of 15,660 shares of company stock worth $715,990 in the last quarter.
+1.81% of the stock is owned by corporate insiders.

 Zions Bancorporation NA Company Profile